American Civilizations Ranked

 The Stragglers:

 The lowest-scoring states are Vermont, Rhode Island, Maine, and Oregon, with New Hampshire in 6th place.
-It’s basically non-BosWash New England plus Portland, which seems spiritually similar, and I will dub it New-Portlandia.
-Though the incomes are good, that vibe really isn’t good for having babies.
+It’s basically non-BosWash New England plus Portland, which all seem spiritually similar, and I will dub New Portlandia.
+The vibe is good for incomes, but bad for having babies.

 The Rustier Belt